rvaldes/IPHOMED/use.md

 Modify the *config.yml* file according to the details of your analysis:

 * *PAIRED*: True/False.
-Single/paired end squencing configuration.
+Single/paired-end squencing configuration.
 * *HOST*: HUMAN/MOUSE.
 Define the host in your experiment.
 * *SUB_DEPTH*: subsampling depth for shotgun metagenomics analysis